taustation-fan/taustation-fan.github.io/ships.md

 navigation computers are "not operational", the it requires repairs before you can use the ship again.

-If you are lucky, and the current station has a shipyard, the repairs are fairly affordable (in the range of hundreds to maybe one thousand credits) and only take a few segments.
+If you are lucky, and the current station has a shipyard, the repairs can be done for you by payed workers, which means you can do not have to be present during the repairs.

 On stations without a shipyard, you have to repair your ship at the docks, which is much more expensive (typically on the order of 3,000